juneidysoo/statsd/README.md

 Installation and Configuration
 ------------------------------

 * Install node.js
 * Clone the project
- * Create a config file from `exampleConfig.js` and put it somewhere
+* Create a config file that conforms to the schema described in `schema/config.json`
 * Start the Daemon:
 	`node stats.js /path/to/config`

 Usage
 -------